- Helen Wilcox

-Our Assisted Learning Programme started in March and has been a huge success.
+Our Assisted Learning Programme started in January and has been a huge success.
 We stepped up to reorganize the delivery of the workshops, when the government scuppered our plans for classroom session(!) and were able to organize virtual meetings with Alan so that we did not need to defer the opportunity for the members to move forward, and that, in the main, was down to their tutor.
 The delegates tell me this is a fantastic help for them and it is credit to the tutor, Alan Chandler, who is doing a fantastic job for our members who were accepted on to the program.
-Hopefully, we’ll see lots of newly qualified professional next year and I, or my successor, will be delighted to present each and every one of them with their certificate!
+Hopefully, we’ll see lots of newly qualified professionals next year and I, or my successor, will be delighted to present each and every one of them with their certificate!

 Talking of my successor, you can find full details of all council members and their roles on the web-site, and Joanne Marriott has agreed to be the Deputy President, working with me to deliver a vibrant program this year and then take over in 2021 as your president.
 I am looking forward to working with Joanne and I am sure she will show her commitment too.

 I would also like to welcome our new members as it is always great to have fresh ideas and it is important that you know we will appreciate your contribution.
 Thank you for committing your time.

 This year is going to be difficult as the UK starts to come out the other side of the lockdown and we all know that this will be an "eventful" and worrying time for businesses, which will put pressure on all professional bodies to come up with different ideas to engage members and support the local area, and we are no exception.
 We intend to look at everything we currently offer and ensure that it remains of value to all of our members and that the delivery of events meets your needs.